timboettiger/action-replay-mk-iii/README.md

 ### Manuals

-The original manual contains several small errors, and a revised version is available for download.
-Since the module's interface is in German, I have provided a translation.
-However, only the body text has been translated – the menu names and messages have been kept in the original language for better orientation.
+The original manual contains a few minor inaccuracies; a corrected version is available for download.
+Because the module's interface is in German, I've added a translation - but only the main text is translated.
+Menu names and messages remain in German to make navigation easier.

 ![AR MK III Manuals Logo](./assets/logo.jpg)